Ending Energy Poverty

 The United States is uniquely positioned to lead.
 We have the resource base, the technology, the export infrastructure, and the democratic institutions that make us a trustworthy long-term energy partner.
 Unlike pipeline gas from authoritarian producers, USLNG is traded in a global, competitive, liquid market.
 No single government controls it.
 No adversary can weaponize it.

 The Energy for Growth Hub has proposed U.S. Energy Security Compacts—fast, lean bilateral agreements that deploy American development finance tools (USTDA, EXIM, DFC) to spur energy investment in partner nations, advancing both American economic interests and global energy access simultaneously.
-This is precisely the architecture LNG Allies supports and has worked to advance through its Credit Readiness Initiative and its relationships with USTDA, EXIM, and DFC.
+LNG Allies supports this architecture and has worked to advance it through relationships with each of these agencies.

-LNG Allies believes that expanding USLNG exports to energy-poor nations is not only good economics.
-It is a moral imperative.
+Expanding USLNG exports to energy-poor nations is not only good economics.
+It is the right thing to do.

 To discuss how USLNG can help your nation address energy poverty, connect with LNG Allies President Fred Hutchison on LinkedIn.